Nostrand-Rogers Avenues Select Bus Service

 Changes to Rush Hour No Standing Regulations

-Parking regulations will change on Nostrand and Rogers Avenues in early 2013.
-No Standing regulations will move to the left side of Nostrand and Rogers Avenues.
+Parking regulations changed on Nostrand and Rogers Avenues in early 2013.
+No Standing regulations have moved to the left side of Nostrand and Rogers Avenues.
 Download information on the changes in Haitian Creole (pdf)

-The Nostrand/Rogers Select Bus Service will incorporate many BRT features including:
+The Nostrand/Rogers Select Bus Service incorporates many BRT features including:

 - between Flushing Avenue and Farragut Road.
-The lanes will run southbound on Nostrand Avenue and northbound on Rogers and Bedford Avenues.
-These bus lanes will be in effect from 7 am to 7 pm on weekdays, and open to general traffic overnight and all weekend.
+The lanes run southbound on Nostrand Avenue and northbound on Rogers and Bedford Avenues.
+These bus lanes are be in effect from 7 am to 7 pm on weekdays, and open to general traffic overnight and all weekend.

 - in both directions on Nostrand Avenue between Avenue X and Emmons Avenue.
-The northbound lanes will be in effect during morning rush hours and southbound lanes during evening rush hours.
-The lanes will be open to general traffic at all other times.
+The northbound lanes are be in effect during morning rush hours and southbound lanes during evening rush hours.
+The lanes are open to general traffic at all other times.

-- Bus bulbs, which will be installed on Nostrand Avenue between DeKalb and Church Avenues, and on Rogers and Bedford Avenues between Church Avenue and Lafayette Avenue.
+- Bus bulbs, which are installed on Nostrand Avenue between DeKalb and Church Avenues, and on Rogers and Bedford Avenues between Church Avenue and Lafayette Avenue.

-- Transit signal priority for buses, which will be in effect between Flatbush and Emmons Avenues.
+- Transit signal priority for buses, which are in effect between Flatbush and Emmons Avenues.